A DOG’S HOME IS NOT HIS CASTLE

 6. When he gets out of control, I put him outside.

 Does any of this sound familiar?
-I agree a puppy should be allowed to “be a puppy” but as pet parents, we hold a responsibility to teach a puppy appropriately and with an understanding of the fact that what we do may be initiating and or validating unwanted behaviors causing problems that would otherwise not arise.
+I agree that a puppy should be allowed to “be a puppy,” but as pet parents, we hold a responsibility to teach a puppy appropriately and with an understanding that what we do may initiate and/or validate unwanted behaviors, causing problems that would otherwise not arise.

 1. If you let your puppy out by himself to go to the “bathroom” he may or may not urinate or defecate.
 You won’t know unless you’re watching.
 Even if he does squat to urinate, any distraction will cause him to stop midway, and then he will probably finish once he’s inside.

 Beneficial alternative- Your puppy should be on a leash until he “goes to the bathroom” in a designated area.
 THEN release him to play as a reward.
-For more information see “GOING TO THE BATHROOM OR GOING FOR A WALK” “WHAT JENNA REFERS TO AS THE DESIGNATED BATHROOM”
+For more information, see “GOING TO THE BATHROOM OR GOING FOR A WALK” and “WHAT JENNA REFERS TO AS THE DESIGNATED BATHROOM.”

-1. Most puppies and adult dogs will run for fun and exercise for a very short time.
-After that, they find something interesting to chew on, dig at, or get tired and lie down and fall asleep.
+1. Most puppies and adult dogs run for fun and exercise for a very short time.
+After that, they find something interesting to chew on or dig at, get tired, and lie down and fall asleep.

-Beneficial alternative- Play ball or frisbee with your puppy.
-Teach him to fetch as well as come-when-called.
+Beneficial alternative: Play ball or frisbee with your puppy.
+Teach him to fetch and come when called.

 1. Puppies will chase almost anything.
-Encouraging this activity will increase his chance of getting lost, getting hurt, chasing anything else, and having no regard for coming when you call him.
+Encouraging this activity will increase his chance of getting lost or hurt, not coming into the house from the back yard, and having no regard for coming when you call him.

 Beneficial alternative- Teach your puppy to wait before you throw a ball and give him the “go” to chase after it.
 That part alone will help him to learn impulse control.
 Teaching him to bring it back is part of coming when called.